 Separating our understanding of atonement from its original Jewish roots in the sin offering may well be one of the greatest theological errors in the history of the Christian Church.

-In Lamb of God you will rediscover what the New Testament authors all knew about the death of Christ and how it shaped their gospel and changed the ancient world.
-Contrary to modern voices, the New Testament writers had a very robust theology of atonement, and it is clearly evident all across the pages of Scripture.
+Rediscover what the New Testament authors knew about the death of Christ and how it transformed the ancient world!
+In fact, they had a very robust Exchanged Life theology of atonement that is clearly evident all across the pages of Scripture.

 You will never look at the cross of Christ the same way again.